-This is a required 4-week rotation under the supervision of the site preceptor in which the student will have the opportunity to evaluate and treat a wide variety of urgent, emergent and life-threatening conditions.
-The student will learn to triage patients, interact with patients' families, and become more proficient at taking rapid accurate histories, performing physical examinations, ordering appropriate diagnostic tests, and formulating a treatment plan.
+This is a required 4-week rotation under the supervision of the site preceptor.
+The student will have the opportunity to evaluate and treat a wide variety of urgent, emergent, and life-threatening conditions.
+The student will learn to triage patients, interact with patients' families, and become more proficient at taking rapid, accurate histories, performing physical examinations, ordering appropriate diagnostic tests, and formulating a treatment plan.
 The student will have the opportunity to improve their oral presentations in a fast-paced environment.
-This rotation should give the student the opportunity to practice many clinical procedures such as suturing, endotracheal intubation, and ACLS.
+This rotation will allow the student to practice many clinical procedures such as suturing, endotracheal intubation, and ACLS.
 (Minimum of 120 hours for rotation)